ibm-cloud-docs/speech-to-text-data/index.md

 The service is ideal for clients who need to extract high-quality speech transcripts from call center audio.
 Clients in industries such as financial services, healthcare, insurance, and telecommunication can develop cloud-native applications for customer care, customer voice, agent assistance, and other solutions.

-For information about installing and configuring {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}, see [Installing the Watson Speech to Text add-on](/docs/speech-to-text-data?topic=speech-to-text-data-stt-installing).
+For information about installing and configuring {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}, see [Installing Watson Speech to Text version 1.1.4](/docs/speech-to-text-data?topic=speech-to-text-data-speech-install).

 {{site.data.keyword.speechtotextdatafull}} for {{site.data.keyword.icp4dfull}} is based on the {{site.data.keyword.speechtotextfull}} service on the public {{site.data.keyword.cloud_notm}}.
 For more information about the public service, see [About {{site.data.keyword.speechtotextshort}}](https://{DomainName}/docs/speech-to-text?topic=speech-to-text-about#about){: external}.
 {: note}